 C. Each team accepted must be registered with a National State Association affiliated with the USYS/USSF or national equivalent and must present a valid State or Provincial roster.
 Teams that are members of organizations of the United States Soccer Federation but not members of US Youth Soccer (such as AYSO, SAY or US Club Soccer) DO NOT have to have a US Youth Soccer Permission to Travel form (although that team’s organization may require that the team have permission).
 Consideration will be given to academy style programs and clubs to participate which may consist of “house” all-star teams or the equivalent.

-D. There is no limit to the number of guest players allowed on an ASK Team Roster.
-However, a team using guest players must have no more than a maximum of fourteen (14) players for U-9, U-10 age groups (playing 7v7) and sixteen (16) players for U-11, U-12 age groups (playing 8v8).
+Teams using guest players must not exceed the maximum roster size in the age group they are playing.
 Guest players must be current USYS/USSF or national equivalent players.
 Guest players may be recreational players provided they obtain certification comparable to a player registration card and obtain this certification from the same state official that grants player registration cards.